 Fall is one of Santa Barbara’s most sublime seasons.
 Warm, sun-soaked days are paired with refreshingly cool evenings, and the faintest hint of autumn lingers in the morning air.
-The sunsets get more vibrant, the vineyards turn to gold and orange, and our seasonal bounty is celebrated at charming local festivals.
-It’s a time to be outside, taking full advantage of the season’s sensory delights and savoring the incredible vistas from the mountains to the Channel Islands.
+The sunsets get more vibrant, the vineyards turn to gold and orange and our seasonal bounty is celebrated at charming local festivals.
+It’s a time to be outside, take full advantage of the season’s sensory delights and savor the incredible vistas from the mountains to the Channel Islands.

-This fall, epic outdoor activities await, whether you feel the need for speed, crave a fitness challenge, or seek more mellow and restorative al fresco experiences.
+This fall, epic outdoor activities await, whether you feel the need for speed, crave a fitness challenge or seek more mellow and restorative open-air experiences.
 See below for our guide to getting outside and making the most of this fall in Santa Barbara.

 If you’re looking for a restorative and grounding outdoor activity, bring your yoga practice into the great wide open.
-Santa Barbara Beach Yoga offers a regular schedule of social-distancing friendly open-air classes beloved by locals and visitors alike.
+Santa Barbara Beach Yoga offers a regular schedule of outdoor classes enjoyed by locals and visitors.
 Choose from morning and evening classes held right on the sands of East Beach or on the Cabrillo Arts Pavilion’s rooftop deck overlooking the beach.
 Become more attuned to Mother Nature on a guided Bird Walk at the Santa Barbara Botanic Garden.
-An experienced local naturalist leads these monthly walks through the garden’s meadows and woodlands, where you’ll learn to spot quails, woodpeckers, wrens, and other fine feathered friends.
+An experienced local naturalist leads these monthly walks through the garden’s meadows and woodlands, where you’ll learn to spot quails, woodpeckers, wrens and other fine feathered friends.
 More “secret” meditative walking opportunities can be found at the Lagoon Island Labyrinth on the UCSB Campus in Goleta and on the grounds of the Vedanta Temple in Montecito.